Multi-Carrier Modulation: An Evolution from Time-Frequency Domain to Delay-Doppler Domain: Important Properties of ODDM Modulation

 If we can artificially introduce an \emph{extra} time variable, a pulse having a pulse-train structure may be considered as a ``virtual" 2D pulse to match the signal to the channel.
 For example, the intervals between the subpulses and the time during an interval may be considered as two potential variables of the pulse-train or the virtual 2D pulse.
 This is similar to \emph{slow time} and \emph{fast time}, which have been widely used in radar waveform design\cite{radar_handbook,radar_sp}.
 In particular, for the pulse-train $u(t)$, although its subpulse $a(t)$ has a tightly bound pair of time variable $t$ and frequency variable $f$, we can repeat the subpulse $a(t)$ and introduce an extra time variable $\dot t$, {the minimum unit of which} is $T_0$.
 By letting $t=\tau+\dot t$, we can virtually represent $u(t)$ as a 2D function $\mathsf u(\tau, \dot t)$ subject to the following constraints

 Note that $\dot t$ is independent of $\tau$ when (\ref{2dcon}) holds.
-Now we may be able to apply the Fourier transform to $\dot t$ and obtain a ``virtual" 2D domain $(\tau, \nu)$, where $u(t)$ may be written as $\mathsf u(\tau, \nu)$ representing a virtual 2D pulse.
+Now we may be able to apply the Fourier transform to $\dot t$ and obtain a ``virtual" 2D domain $(\tau, \nu)$.
+Thus, $u(t)$ may be represented using a virtual 2D pulse $\mathsf u(\tau, \dot{t})$ characterized by a pair of two independent parameters $\tau $ and \(\dot{t}\) or $\tau $ and $ \nu$.
 The last two constraints in (\ref{2dcon}) actually correspond to $\dot U(f)$, the FD representation of the pulse train under the envelope we mentioned before.

 It should be noted that introducing $\dot t$ does not mean that we can escape from the tight relation between the unconstrained $t$ and $f$ to create a new dimension for pulse design.
 As we can see from $u(t)$ and $U(f)$, it just causes the signal to be {equally-spaced} distributed in both the TD and FD, and partitions the TF region of the signal into $MN$ small ``effective" regions.
 Inside an effective TF region, the orthogonality with respect to the delay resolution $\frac{T_0}{M}$ and the Doppler resolution $\frac{1}{NT_0}$ is achieved by $a(t)$ in $u(t)$ and $\sinc(fNT_0)$ in $U(f)$, respectively.
 With the aid of $u(t)$ and $U(f)$, the simplified TF signal localization of DDOP is illustrated in Fig. \ref{tfl_ddop}.